amitbiderman/screenshot_project/README.md

 1. Create a new folder in your local machine.
 2. Clone the repository

-3. git clone
   ```sh
   git clone https://github.com/amitbiderman/screenshot_project.git
   ```

-4. Build the image (This could take a couple of minutes)
+3. Build the image (This could take a couple of minutes)
   ```sh
   docker build -t <Your Tag> .
   ```